 Cypermethrin a pyrethroid insecticide was first synthesized in 1974 (Jamil et al.,2004) and introduced in the market in 1977.
 Alpha-cypermethrin a potential isomer of Cypermethrinis a most widely utilized pesticide (almost 46%) across West Bengal in agricultural lands apart from health sectors.
 Its cost effective application have identified it as a prominent tool for pest and vector control.
 It is found to act as a fast acting neurotoxin in insects affecting the functions of voltage-gated sodium channels in nerve cell-membrane (Singh et al.,2012).
 Beside sodium channels, cypermethrin also alter other ion channels (chloride, calcium and potassium) (Soderlund, 2011) and interfere with neurotransmitters like GABA and acetylcholine (Singh et al., 2012).
 It was also found to stimulate oxidative stress and DNA damage (Ullah et al.,2024).
 Despite its high degradability, cypermethrin is known to be highly toxic to non-target organisms such as fish, bees and aquatic insects (Delabie et al., 1985;Karise et al., 2007;Sinha et al., 2013;Sarıkaya,2009).
 Animal studies have indicated potential neurotoxic, reproductive, and genotoxic effects (Singh et al.,2012; Sharma et al., 2014) of cypermethrin, though detailed in vitro and in vivo cellular toxicity generating effects in vital organs such as liver and kidney are still in lacunae.

 Methyl Parathion is a highly toxic organophosphate insecticide that is partlyrestricted but not banned to usefor agriculture in West Bengal.
 Formany years it is classified as Extremely Hazardous (Ia) by the World Health Organization and it is classified as Severely Hazardous by the Rotterdam Convention and is not allowed for sale and import in nearly all countries around the world, while a few allows it under subject to specified conditions only.
 Farmers Exposed to Methyl Parathion can experience symptoms like headache, nausea, burning feeling in eyes throughout spraying.
 Its toxicity generates from its ability to inhibit acetylcholinesterase (AChe) enzyme (Hahn et al.,1991).
-Studies on fish gill cell lines have already exposed that methyl parathion causes noticeable alterations in cellular ultra structure, including dialation of mitochondria, breakdown of rough endoplasmic reticulum and nuclear necrosis (Li and Zhang, 2002).It was also found to persuade DNA damage and apoptosis in various in vitro models (Edwards et al., 2011).Apart from these, it was also found to show neurotoxicity, developmental toxicity , reproductive toxicity, cardiotoxicity and genotoxicity in defferent model animals (Vikash et al.,2018).Though direct cellular pathways of toxicity generating properties of Methyl parathion has not been established so far.
+Studies on fish gill cell lines have already exposed that methyl parathion causes noticeable alterations in cellular ultra structure, including dialation of mitochondria, breakdown of rough endoplasmic reticulum and nuclear necrosis (Li and Zhang, 2002).It was also found to persuade DNA damage and apoptosis in various in vitro models (Edwards et al., 2011).Apart from these, it was also found to show neurotoxicity, developmental toxicity , reproductive toxicity, cardiotoxicity and geno-toxicity in different model animals (Vikash et al.,2018).Though direct cellular pathways of toxicity generating properties of Methyl parathion has not been established so far.
 So, our present study also depicts about a generalized detailed in vitro and in vivo study of methyl parathion on kidney, which is still in need.

 MATERIALS AND METHODS: